FIFA World Cup 2018: 9 World Cup predictions that should be on your radar

 Panama

-The inclusion of Panama at this tournament is a beautiful thing.
-Their captain Roman Torres has already committed to a giant tattoo on his calf to commemorate proceedings, but I sense the build up may be the highlight for him and his teammates.
+The inclusion of Panama in this tournament is a beautiful thing.
+Their captain Roman Torres has already committed to a giant tattoo on his calf to commemorate proceedings, but I sense the build-up may be the highlight for him and his teammates.

 Morocco